InekeScheffers/valentine-app/README.md

-An Android app built with Meteor for Valentine.
+An Android app built with Meteor for Valentine's day.
 Every time you click the heart-shaped button it generates a reason why "I like you".